Ron Franz: Career

 Franz attended Bishop Ward High School in Kansas City, Kansas.
 He enrolled at the University of Kansas and played college basketball for the Kansas Jayhawks from 1963 to 1967.
 He was a three-year starting small forward for the Jayhawks.
 During the 1966–67 season, he served as team captain under coach Ted Owens.

-The Detroit Pistons of the National Basketball Association (NBA) selected Franz in the fourth round of the 1967 NBA Draft.
+The Detroit Pistons of the National Basketball Association (NBA) selected Franz in the fourth round of the 1967 NBA draft.
 The Oakland Oaks of the rival upstart American Basketball Association (ABA) selected Franz in the 10th round of the ABA Draft.
 Franz chose to sign with Oakland.
 He played for the Oaks in the 1967–68 season.
 On June 18, 1968, the Oaks traded Franz, Steve Jones, and Barry Leibowitz to the New Orleans Buccaneers for Larry Brown and Doug Moe.

 The Buccaneers traded Franz and Dave Nash to the Miami Floridians for Al Cueto, Wil Jones, and Erv Staggs on June 9, 1970.
 The Floridians folded in 1972, and the Memphis Tams selected Franz in a dispersal draft.
 Franz announced his retirement from basketball in December 1972.
 However, he signed with the Dallas Chaparrals in January 1973.
 Franz signed with Memphis for the 1974-75 ABA season, but he was cut.

 Franz played for the Swiss Alpines of the European Professional Basketball League during its only season in 1975.

 Personal life and death

 After his playing career, Franz owned a construction company based in Memphis that built houses in Tennessee, Arkansas, and Florida.
+He and his wife Georgia had 2 daughters together, Tara Lynn Franz and Shawna Lee Franz.
 He and his wife, Georgia, retired to Fort Walton Beach, Florida.

 Franz died in Fort Walton Beach on October 3, 2022, at the age of 76.
+He leaves behind his wife, 2 daughters, and 2 grandchildren, Nolan Thomas and Grace Linnea.